TosbackCgusBridge-Bot/CGUs-versions/Esquire/Privacy Policy.md

 In order to view the Privacy Policy you must enable javaScript.

 WATCH AND LEARN...
-Women Q&A: Eva Longoria on Obama, Romney, Vaginas, and More
+Women Election Day with a Beautiful Woman: Eva Longoria Talks Obama, Romney &.
+Vaginas

 The president's campaign co-chair is more than a (very) pretty face